slhck/h26x-extractor/README.md

 ## Usage

+If you installed the program via pip, you can run it directly:

     h26x-extractor [options] <input-file>...

+Otherwise you can clone this repo and run it via:

+    python3 -m h264_extractor [options] <input-file>...

 You can pass the `-v` flag to enable verbose output, e.g. the following.
 You will get, for each NAL unit: